SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification

 \subsection{Experimental Setup}

-We validate our framework using a new roadside video dataset in the commercial operating area of Waymo autonomous vehicles, as illustrated in Fig.~\ref{fig:dataset}.
-A Reolink RLC-823A 16X PTZ camera is used to overlook a public signalized multi-leg intersection.
+We validate our framework using a new roadside video dataset in the commercial operating area of Waymo, as illustrated in Figure~\ref{fig:dataset}.
+A Reolink RLC-823A 16X PTZ camera is used to overlook a public signalized multi-lane intersection.
+The intersection features multiple approach lanes with left-turn, through, and right-turn movements, capturing diverse vehicle interactions including car-following, lane-changing, and turning maneuvers under varying traffic signal phases.
 The camera records HD video at 30 fps, operating continuously in both daytime color and nighttime infrared modes.
-We collected more than 1,500 hours of footage.
-From the raw videos, we extract all clips that contain at least one Waymo vehicle and sample frames to maximize diversity in geometry, time of day, and illumination.
+We collect more than 1,500 hours of footage.
+From this continuous recording, we extract all clips containing at least one visually identifiable Waymo vehicle, characterized by its distinctive rooftop LiDAR sensor dome.
+This filtering process yields approximately 15 hours of relevant footage for subsequent analysis.
+Each video segment represents a continuous event of a vehicle passing through the intersection.
+These segments are processed through YOLOv26 detection and ByteTrack tracking to extract complete trajectories for behavioral analysis.
+Vehicle labels are obtained through a semi-automatic pipeline: YOLOv26 detects all vehicles in each frame, ByteTrack associates detections across frames to form trajectories, and Waymo vehicles are automatically flagged based on visual features (sensor dome and vehicle livery) and subsequently verifies through manual review to ensure labeling accuracy.
 The complete dataset sizes and splits for each task are summarized in Table~\ref{tab:dataset_splits}.